Learn skills you'll need in the workplace with Vocational Education and Training

 At University you learn theoretical knowledge and develop a broad understanding of topics.
 VET teaches you practical skills for a specific workplace.

 For example, a Cert IV in Aged Care teaches all the skills you’d need to work in aged care (either in a client’s home or an aged care facility) and includes an element of work experience.
 You’ll graduate ready to work, with skills that are immediately useful to an employer.

 After university many graduates undertake further training or internships to learn job-specific skills, so while their degree may take 3 or 4 years, it may actually be much longer than that before they are working effectively.

-Most Australian universities will recognise your TAFE qualifications, and you can use them to gain credit towards further study.
+Most Australian universities will recognise your VET qualifications, and you can use them to gain credit towards further study.
 This will make it quicker for you to upskill in the future.

 How do I apply?

-Think you want to go to TAFE but not sure where to start?
+Think you want to start a VET course?
 We’ve broken it all down for you here

 Do you know what you want to study?

 Each course will lead you in a different direction.
-If you already know what you want to study, then you need to find a course in that Study Area, which you can do on your local TAFE’s website.
+If you already know what you want to study, then you need to find a course in that Study Area, which you can do on your local training provider’s website.

 If you don’t know what you want to do that’s ok – spend some time reading about various study areas, check out our careers pages, and try an online Career Profiler, like this one from TAFE Queensland.